Single polls about gay marriage (a.k.a.

 - 68% among White mainline Protestants, and

-- 85% among NOTAs (those who are religiously NOT Affiliated including Agnostics and Atheists.)
+85% among NOTAs (those who are religiously NOT Affiliated.
+This includes Agnostics and Atheists.)

 - 21% to 40% among Republicans,